[Learn Korean I8] ”-(으)ㄴ 채(로)”, ” -(으)ㄹ 만큼 ”, “-는 반면(에)”

 매일 매일 생각이 들 만큼 여러분들을 사랑해요.

-I love you guys as much as you guys are always on my mind.
+I love you guys as much as you guys have always been on my mind.

 Yes!
-I made this sentence because I’m always thinking about diligent students like you guys.
+I made this sentence because I always think about diligent students like you.

 For example,